 The Labour Force Survey is quarterly based on a stratified sample.
 The sample was reduced in the 1st quarter of 2016.
 The reduction will be implemented successively and the sample size will be reduced from 40,532 individuals to 34.320 persons aged 15 to 74 years in the 1st quarter of 2017 when the reduction is fully implemented.
+Until the year 2020 the LFS has been collected at the individual level for 15-74-year-olds.
+From 2021 the population has changed to also include the age group from 75-89 years.
+On a quarterly basis the sample has thus increased from 34,320 people to 36,020 people.
 The interviews are conducted by online interview or telephone.
 Different administrative resources are used to select the sample.
 Administrative sources are also used to obtain various background information on the people interviewed, for example on educational level or workplace.

-These registers (among others) are being used for the Labour Force Survey: $\cdot$ Central Population Register (CPR) $\cdot$ Population Register of Labour Market Statistics (RAM) $\cdot$ Register based-labour force statistics (RAS) $\cdot$ Education classification (DISCED)
+These registers (among others) are being used for the Labour Force Survey: · Central Population Register (CPR) · Population Register · The Register of Labour Market Statistics (RAM) · Register based-labour force statistics (RAS) · Education classification (DISCED)